fkchang/lessig-hardt/text_format_dsl.md

    - Use `COLOR: green` for solutions or positive statements
    - Use `COLOR: blue` for key concepts or section titles

-3. **Background contrast** ⚠️ (Not yet implemented):
+3. **Background contrast**:
    - Switch to `BG: black` for dramatic statements
-   - When using dark backgrounds, text automatically becomes white
+   - When using dark backgrounds, remember to set `COLOR: white` for visibility

 4. **Create visual rhythm**:
    - Group similar concepts with consistent formatting